Real Estate in Downtown Commercial Core CALGARY

 The community has been counted to have 9000 residents who call this their home.
 Many of these apartments are small single-bedroom apartments, ideal for the young professional with a career in the downtown area.
 There are 8600 apartments in Calgary and just a handful of small townhomes on the outskirts of the core.
 43% of these residents are first-generation Canadians, landed immigrants starting out a new life in Canada.
 Although the majority of the population are young and single, there are a few families who call this their home.

 The Downtown Commercial Core does not have a community association due to its overwhelming business and commercial district.
 Many of the residents do take part in the many activities to be found in the downtown core, although these activities are designed to serve the entire city.

 There are a few schools close by, and students don’t have to travel too far to access some of the best education options in the city.
 The Downtown Commercial Core is close to Western Canada High School, a world-class school with advanced classes.
 There is also Crescent Heights High School, Queen Elizabeth School, and Sunnyside School.
-Most school options within the core itself are speciality schools such as arts school, language schools, or technology institutes.
+Most school options within the core itself are specialty schools such as art schools, language schools, or technology institutes.